Ducktape / Silent Ducktape.

 Stein Egerta, Schaan, FL

-The inscription of the body by code aims to make the interface between human and machine visible.
+The inscription of the body by code aims to heighten the visibility of the human and machine interface.
 From the cybernetic perspective, the snake bites itself into the tail.
-The author coded the self-imposed algorithm and is at the same time the executing body.
+The author coded the self-imposed algorithm, simoultaneously being the executing body.
 The paint brush is not to be understood as a pure reference to painting or the image, but rather as a prosthesis, which the body needs.
-The development of this work led me to Silent Ducktape, which is performed with water, instead of paint.
-In this way the focus shifts even more onto the body and its movements.
+The development of this work led to Silent Ducktape, which is performed with water, instead of paint.
+In this way the focus shifts more to the body and its movements.